aebabis/roguelike/BACKLOG.md

   - Monsters on the same initiative collide?
   - Tooltips don't update on state change
   - Enemies try to move when they're snared
+  - number hotkeys not working in firefox
+  - Autopath only stops if an enemy is visible during the player's turn, and not if an enemy became visible while waiting

 ## Art
   - Snail icon